RetroDECK/ES-DE/USERGUIDE-DEV.md

 Choosing this entry opens a separate screen where it's possible to apply a filter to the gamelist.
 The filter is persistent throughout the program session, or until it's manually reset.
 The option to reset all filters is shown on the same screen.

-![alt text](images/es-de_gamelist_filters.png "ES-DE Gamelist Filters") _The gamelist filter screen, accessed from the game options menu._
+![alt text](images/es-de_gamelist_filters.png "ES-DE Gamelist Filters") _The gamelist filter screen, accessed from the gamelist options menu._

 The following filters can be applied: